HechengJin0/Server_resource/README.md

 ```
 5.3 warning `BrainVein binary`
 ```
-vtkOpenGLVolumeLookupTa:76    WARN| vtkOpenGLVolumeOpacityTable (0x600003516eb0): This OpenGL implementation does not support the required texture size of 65536, falling back to maximum allowed, 16384.This may cause an incorrect lookup table mapping.
+warning: WARN| vtkOpenGLVolumeOpacityTable (0x600003516eb0): This OpenGL implementation does not support the required texture size of 65536, falling back to maximum allowed, 16384.This may cause an incorrect lookup table mapping.
+fix:
 ```

 ## Useful link